Chris Farley: 1996 - 2022: Unfinished projects

-Addiction
+Two months before his death, Farley had a conversation with Spade about a hypothetical third film that would have starred the duo (based on the box office successes of Tommy Boy and Black Sheep).
+Although nothing was ever formalized, director Steven Surjik developed a script for a film named Tree with both Farley and Spade in mind.
+The plot was described as "...involving a low-level White House employee who goes to the Pacific Northwest in search of a presidential Christmas tree.
+The White House staffer hooks up with a quirky truck driver and hijinks ensue", presumably with Spade as the White House employee and Farley as the truck driver.

+Personal life

-For much of his adult life, Farley battled alcohol and illicit drug abuse.
-These addictions resulted in his repeated suspension from the cast of Saturday Night Live.
-Bernie Brillstein, whose firm of Brillstein-Grey Entertainment managed Farley, had repeatedly sent the actor to drug and alcohol rehabilitation.
+For most of his adult life, Farley battled alcohol and drug addiction.
+These addictions resulted in him being suspended from the cast of Saturday Night Live.
+Producer Lorne Michaels had little patience for Farley's drug use (having had similar problems with John Belushi) and threatened to dismiss Farley permanently if he refused to obtain help.
+Bernie Brillstein, whose firm of Brillstein-Grey Entertainment managed Farley, had repeatedly sent Farley to drug and alcohol rehabilitation.

 In 1997, there was a visible decline in Farley's health.
-He made a guest appearance on Nickelodeon's children's sketch comedy show All That, doing a sketch alongside future SNL cast member Kenan Thompson.
-The appearance proceeded without incident, but the stunt comedy Farley was famous for was minimal, arguably because it was noticeable Farley was wheezing heavily and straining himself to perform.
+He made a guest appearance on Nickelodeon's children's sketch comedy show All That.
+The appearance proceeded without incident, but the physical comedy Farley was famous for was minimal, arguably because it was noticeable Farley was breathing heavily and struggling to perform.
+In the final years of his life, Farley sought treatment for his weight and drug abuse on 17 occasions.

 On October 25, 1997, Farley made his final appearance on Saturday Night Live as a first-time host.
-The cold open featured Lorne Michaels contemplating Farley's ability to host, with Tim Meadows advocating that "he will be calm, he will be focused, and he will be good ...
+The cold open featured Lorne Michaels doubting Farley's ability to host, with Tim Meadows advocating that "he will be calm, he will be focused and he will be good ...
 His party days are over."
 Chevy Chase was Farley's "sponsor" in the sketch.
-Farley's hoarse voice and flushed skin were the subject of public scrutiny.
-He had strained his vocal cords during performance and his exhaustion was so noticeable the producers nearly recommended cancelling his appearance.
-In the final years of his life, Farley had sought treatment for his weight and drug abuse on 17 occasions.
+In fact there was genuine uncertainty over whether Farley would be able to perform; Chris Rock, who appeared in his opening monologue, was reportedly on standby to host himself if required.
+Farley's voice was noticeably hoarse following the dress rehearsal, and he appeared flushed and out of breath during the episode.